pecknigel/learning-resources/patterns/hash-config.md

 # Hash Config

-This is a pattern to declaratively recording config information and having it available by key with fast retrieval.
+This is a pattern for declaratively recording config information and having it available by key with fast retrieval.

 Other patterns build on this.